YetiForceCompany/YetiForceCRM/README.md

 -	Added validation of mandatory fields in hidden blocks.
 -	Added javascript action for events in the Reservations and Time Control.
 -	Added an uncompressed file to the Bootbox library.
+-	Added a 'type' attribute to buttons in headers in edit view.
+-	Added missing buttons for generating random colors in Calendar configuration and Activity configuration panels.
 -	Optimized backup files.
 -	Optimized load scripts.
 -	Expanded the configuration of emails.
 -	Secured search of records in a list view.
 -	Changed icon names in database.
+-	Rebuilt the loading of JS files in import and export inventory modules.
 -	Bootstrap 3 - fixed the appearance of the products blok.
 -	Bootstrap 3 - subsequent amendments.
 -	Bootstrap 3 - amendments in security menu.